DevSpace88/market_data_app/README.md

 6. Use the search bar to find stocks
 7. View real-time data and analysis
 8. Add symbols to your watchlist
-9. Login with example user
+9. Login (Default Admin)
-user: admin@example.com
+   - username: admin
-password: admin123
+   - password: admin123

 ## API Documentation